 What are the various types of locks available?

-Deadbolts
+1. Deadbolts

-They secure a door with a metal bolt.
-They are often used for gates and storage areas because they are thought to be very safe.
+- They are often used for gates and storage areas because they are thought to be very safe.

-Padlocks
+2. Padlocks

-They can be opened with a key or a set of numbers.
-They are considered very secure and often used in combination with other types of locks.
+- They are considered very secure and often used in combination with other types of locks.

-Electronic locks
+3. Electronic locks

-They use a keypad or a card reader to unlock the door.
-They have the benefit of letting authorized people in without a key and of being able to keep track of the time and person who entered the area.
+- They have the benefit of letting authorized people in without a key and of being able to keep track of the time and person who entered the area.

-Smart locks
+4. Smart locks

-They can be controlled by a smartphone or another smart device.
-They have the advantage of being able to be opened from a distance and letting authorized people in without a key.
+- They have the advantage of being able to be opened from a distance and letting authorized people in without a key.

-Biometric locks
+5. Biometric locks

-They can be opened with fingerprints, a face scan, or other biometric information.
-They have the benefit of being extremely secure and being able to let authorized people in without the need for a key.
+- They have the benefit of being extremely secure and being able to let authorized people in without the need for a key.

-Where should I place the locks?
+Where should I place locks?

 Gates on your property and storage areas where valuable equipment, inventory, or private documents are kept should have locks.
 Some of the locks mentioned above require a power source.
 Then, they should be placed where power is available.